-Actor Allusion: George Costanzo (best known as Harvey Bullock from Batman: The Animated Series) has a cameo in "Columbo Goes to the Guillotine", playing a bar owner who happens to be a retired police sergeant.
+Actor Allusion: Robert Costanzo (best known as Harvey Bullock from Batman: The Animated Series) has a cameo in "Columbo Goes to the Guillotine", playing a bar owner who happens to be a retired police sergeant.
 Costanzo was a police officer before he became an actor.

 Actor-Shared Background: Columbo tells a police officer helping him in one search that "Three eyes are better than one," implying that Columbo has a false eye just like Peter Falk.

 Dawson Casting: In "An Exercise in Fatality", Robert Conrad plays a 53-year-old fitness expert whose healthy lifestyle leaves him looking like he's in his thirties.
 Conrad actually was 39 at the time of filming.

 Directed by Cast Member: Peter Falk directed "Blueprint for Murder" (given he was the show's only regular, it could hardly be anyone else).

 Frequent guest star Patrick Mc Goohan directed several episodes as well, including three of the four he appeared in.

 "No Time to Die" is an adaptation on the 87th Precinct novel So Long as You Both Shall Live, with Columbo taking the place of multiple 87th Precinct cops (in the novel Bert Kling's new wife Augusta is kidnapped on the day they're married, in this adaptation it's Columbo's nephew's wife who's taken).